Are you considering a career designing games? If so, read on.

 Video game designer salaries depend on the employer (game studio), work experience, and location.
 Typically, a game designer's salary increase with industry experience and as they increase their skills.
 Professionals who own their own gaming studios earn high paychecks as also consultants.

 Looking for jobs to apply to?
-Check out all of our open jobs here.
+Check out all of our open video game careers here.